 This is a fantastic addition to the IHG Credit Card, though it does require you to pay your mobile phone bill with the IHG card to be covered.
 And that will come with some opportunity cost since the IHG cards would only earn one IHG point per dollar spent on mobile phone bills.
 Put simply, you could do better with a different card.

 If you are a small business owner, the Chase Ink Business Preferred Credit Card also offers the same cell phone protection coverage, but it also earns 3x Ultimate Rewards points per dollar spent on cell phone services on the first $150,000 spent each year in combined bonus categories.
-Not to mention the card has a sign-up bonus of 80,000 Ultimate Rewards points after spending $5,000 in the first three months of card membership.

 Or carrying the Blue Business Plus Credit Card from American Express allows you to earn 2x Membership Rewards points on every dollar you spend up to $50,000 each year.